ODZ-UJF-AV-CR/TydenVedy2024_OnboardSpaceRadiation/README.md

 </p>

-### Flight details
+## Flight details
 This measurement flight was conducted on June 16, 2024, 14:25:50 CEST (12:25:50 UTC; takeoff-time), from the [Příbram Airport](https://www.letiste-pribram.cz/).
 Dlouhá lhota, near to Příbram city.
 This flight resembled those typically used for skydiving jumps.
 The aircraft ascended to an altitude of approximately 4000 meters, providing an ideal environment for detecting cosmic radiation.
-Used aircraft was [Pilatus PC-6 Turbo-Porter](https://en.wikipedia.org/wiki/Pilatus_PC-6_Porter)
+Used aircraft was [Pilatus PC-6 Turbo-Porter](https://en.wikipedia.org/wiki/Pilatus_PC-6_Porter).
+All participants of the experiment were asked to switch their phones to airplane mode and verify that all transmitters were turned off.

 ### Flight Altitude Profile